-Risk control: Appropriate limits are placed on the assumption of credit risk and steps taken to ensure the accuracy of credit risk assessments and reports.
-Deployed and central credit risk management teams fulfil this task.

-Management: Credit risk is taken within the constraints of the risk appetite framework.
+- Risk control: Appropriate limits are placed on the assumption of credit risk and steps taken to ensure the accuracy of credit risk assessments and reports.
+Deployed and central credit risk management teams fulfil this task. - Management: Credit risk is taken within the constraints of the risk appetite framework.
 The credit portfolio is managed at an aggregate level to optimise the exposure to this risk.
 Business units and deployed risk functions, overseen by the Enterprise Risk Management function and relevant board committees, fulfil this role.

-Based on the bank's credit risk appetite, as measured on a Return on Equity (ROE), Net Income include holding the appropriate level of capital and pricing for risk on an individual and portfolio basis.
+Based on the bank's credit risk appetite, as measured on a Return on Equity (ROE), Net Income After Cost of Capital (NIACC) and volatility-of-earnings basis, credit risk management principles include holding the appropriate level of capital and pricing for risk on an individual and portfolio basis.
 The scope of credit risk identification and management practices across the bank, therefore, spans the credit value chain, including risk appetite, credit origination strategy, risk quantification and measurement, as well as collection and recovery of delinquent accounts.